 To give us pleasure, though, the object of our attention doesn’t have to be something bought.
 There are many magnificent things in the world around us.
 A sunset or sunrise, a quiet lake, clouds, the call of a loon.
 In an urban environment?
 A hidden laneway, a skyscraper, the city skyline, the colour of house, door or window.

-Right now, my beauty de jour are peonies.
-They are beautiful flowers.
+One of my favourite beautiful things are peonies.
+They are such beautiful flowers.
 Fragrant, delicate, huge blooms.
 Whether in the garden or in a vase, they are glamourous.
 Every year, I am excited to watch them morph from the tight, hard globes to massive flowers spread out like tutus on Degas’ ballerinas.
 Every stage, sheer delight.

 I think, though, that we forget sometimes, to feel the feelings these things create.
 We’re so busy and life is so hectic, it’s easy to ignore the allure of our favourite things – too busy, no time.
 But you know it only takes a moment to savour the pleasure these things.
 That moment can be the best of the day.
 Treat yourself.
 Seek them out, if need be.
 Stop and enjoy.